aeternusrahl/herdic/README.md

 herdic.boot();
 ```

 The boot process takes place in two phases: configuration and run.
+These operations may be asynchronous, so the boot()
+method returns a promise (Herdic uses [Q](https://github.com/kriskowal/q/) promises).
+The boot process occurs serially.
+So if a bundle's `config` or `run` method returns a promise, Herdic will not continue booting until the promise is
+resolved.

 ### Configure Phase
 In the configuration phase, all providers are instantiated and each bundle's `config` function is called (if defined).